Is it believable that Microsoft Teams is Killing Slack?

 The UI and UX part of Microsoft Teams is quite engaging and engrossing to the user.
-You can simply understand the features and their functionalities just at the glance of the home page screen.
+You can simply understand the features and their functionalities just at a glance at the home page screen.
 All your teams are listed on the left panel dashboard along with the other features of “Activity”, “Chat”, “Calendar”, “Get the app”, “Store”, and “Help”.
-Few essential tools like One Note and Wiki are in-built in this application.
+A few essential tools like One Note and Wiki are in-built into this application.

-Start a new conversation with your teammates by sending the formatted text, with attachments, with smileys, GIFs, and with stickers to relish more personalized chat experience.
+Start a new conversation with your teammates by sending the formatted text, with attachments, smileys, GIFs, and stickers to relish a more personalized chat experience.

 Also, check out for files that you had exchanged with other teams and team members, Microsoft Teams full tutorial with recent updates, along with a plus tab for more integrations.
-The people pane of the user interface allows you to see all your team members at one place.
+The people's pane of the user interface allows you to see all your team members in one place.

-Despite Slack’s user interface looks simple and clean, sometimes the users often get confused with the navigational flow of the features and their functionalities.
-Your workspace name is displayed at the top of the left-pane with along with your name.
-This section further allows you to send direct messages to Slack bot and the other team members of your channel.
+Despite Slack’s user interface looking simple and clean, sometimes the users often get confused with the navigational flow of the features and their functionalities.
+Your workspace name is displayed at the top of the left pane along with your name.
+This section further allows you to send direct messages to the Slack bot and the other team members of your channel.

-At first glance, Microsoft Teams user interface looks to be simple to understand and easy to use.
+Our Verdict: Microsoft Teams user interface looks to be simple to understand and easy to use, compared to Slack.

 Messaging across Microsoft Teams is quite interesting, as it allows the one-to-one user to be more collaborative with the features of file sharing, places, attachments, formatted texts, smileys, GIFs, Stickers, @mentions, meet now, and also lets the users integrate and use many third-party apps.

-Say, for instance, you can integrate Trello for project management and YouTube for sharing your preferred videos.
+for instance, you can integrate Trello for project management, Process Street for employee onboarding, and YouTube for sharing your preferred videos.